-Border Petroleum Corp. (the "Company") is a public company whose shares trade on the NEX board, a division of the TSX Venture Exchange.
+Border Petroleum Corp. (the "Company") is a public company whose shares trade on the TSX Venture Exchange.
 The Company changed its name from Moneta Resources Inc. to Border Petroleum Inc. on August 7, 2008 and to Border Petroleum Corp. on June 15, 2010.
-The Company's activities are the exploration for, development and production of oil and natural gas properties in Western Canada and Montana.
+The Company's activities are the exploration for, development and production from oil and natural gas properties in Western Canada and Montana.